Watford Gap: Motorway service station

-The village is now mainly known for the nearby Watford Gap services on the M1 motorway, which was the first motorway service station in the United Kingdom.
+The village is near to Watford Gap services on the M1 motorway, which was the first motorway service station in the United Kingdom.

 Cultural references

-In his best-selling travelogue Up North: Travels Beyond the Watford Gap, Charles Jennings (a self-confessed southern public school wimp) is reluctantly forced to rethink his preconceptions, following the first chapter, with the many ways in which "the North" is socially and geographically as diverse as "the South", as the narrative increasingly finds efforts to depict a North/South divide as contrived.

 Roy Harper's 1977 album Bullinamingvase contains a song titled "Watford Gap".
 Motorway service areas, which have since undergone radical innovations, were at the time in the United Kingdom typecast as spartan.
 The owners of Watford Gap services objected to his first reference to the place being ("Watford Gap, Watford Gap / A plate of grease and a load of crap…").
 Harper was advised to drop the track from future UK copies of the album, though it reappeared on a CD reissue and remained on the American LP.

-Liverpool F.C.'s 1988 song "Anfield Rap" makes reference to the relatively few players at the time with a northern accent and refers to the gap.